 Easy content deployment for WordPress.
 RAMP allows you to maintain a staging and production environment for WordPress.

-An icon to represent the generic action of sharing a web page.
-This could mean adding the page to a social bookmarking site or memetracker, e-mailing the page to someone, etc. Released under the following Open Source licenses: GPL, LGPL, BSD and Creative Commons Attribution 2.5.
-Download
+An icon originally created to represent the generic action of sharing a web page.
+This could mean adding the page to a social bookmarking site or memetracker, e-mailing the page to someone, etc. The Share Icon was sold to ShareThis, Inc. in 2007.
+I originally released the Share Icon under the following Open Source licenses:…

 Social is a WordPress plugin that connects your site to Twitter and Facebook; and enables a number of great social features.
 These include: Connecting multiple Twitter and Facebook accounts to your site (including Facebook pages).
 Broadcastings new posts to Twitter and Facebook.
 Pulling back reactions from Twitter and Facebook as comments on your posts.
 Allowing…